wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/06-enqueing-css-or-javascript.md

 For example, in the case of the bookstore.css, you could use the get_post() function to get the current post object, and then check if the post type is book.

-If it isn't' then don't enqueue the stylesheet or script file.
+If it isn't' then exit the function and don't enqueue the stylesheet or script file.

 ```php
 add_action( 'wp_enqueue_scripts', 'bookstore_enqueue_scripts' );